bwroblewski1119/cautious-palm-tree/x_team_rules.md

 ## How we will assign (and reassign) tasks

+A TODO.md on the repository, and a groupchat for reminders.

 ## How will we will track progress (and follow-up) on completion of tasks

+Weekly checkins and groupchat checkins a few times a week.

 ## How we will communicate difficulties with a task assigned to us
 All will use GroupMe.